Jenny Jones (presenter): 1991–2003: The Jenny Jones Show

 The Jenny Jones Show was conceived as an alternative to the "harder-edged" tabloid talk shows that aired at the time.
 The show premiered in September 1991 on 178 television stations nationwide, which was the biggest launch in syndicated talk show history.
 It was produced by Telepictures and was distributed by Warner Bros.
 Television.
 The show ran from September 1991 to September 2003 and was taped in Chicago at WMAQ-TV studios.

 On March 6, 1995, the show taped an episode titled "Revealing Same Sex Secret Crush"; the episode featured six guests who were invited to meet their same-sex secret admirers.
 Three days after the episode's taping, one of the guests killed his secret admirer.
 Jones provided testimony in the ensuing criminal trial.
 In August 1995, the victim's family filed a lawsuit against The Jenny Jones Show for negligence.
 Jones was required to testify during the civil trial.
 The jury initially found in favor of the victim's family; however, this judgment was reversed by the Michigan Court of Appeals.
 The court found that the murder was "unforeseeable" and that the show "had no duty to anticipate and prevent the act of murder committed by [the killer] three days after leaving [the] studio and hundreds of miles away".

-In 1997, Jones released a memoir, Jenny Jones: My Story; it was co-authored with Patsi Bale Cox.
+In November 1997, Jones released an autobiography, Jenny Jones: My Story, which was co-authored with Patsi Bale Cox.

 In 2003, The Jenny Jones Show broadcast its twelfth and final season.
 Since the show's conclusion, Jones has maintained that she has no interest in returning to television.

-2004–present: Jenny Can Cook and philanthropy
+2004–present: Philanthropy and Jenny Can Cook

-Jones established The Jenny Jones Foundation in 2005 as a means to provide assistance to those in need.
-Primary areas of focus are education, women's health, and improving communities throughout the country.
-In 2008, Jenny established "Jenny's Heroes," a program where, through The Jenny Jones Foundation, she is giving two million dollars of her own money to individuals wanting to make a difference in their local communities.

-Since the conclusion of The Jenny Jones Show, Jones has focused on creating content about cooking.
+Since the conclusion of The Jenny Jones Show, Jones has maintained a relatively low profile.
+In 2005, she founded The Jenny Jones Foundation which provided assistance to underserved communities in Canada and the United States.
+In April 2006, she released a cookbook, Look Good, Feel Great Cookbook, and donated all of its proceeds to City of Hope Breast Cancer Research Treatment and Education.
+In 2008, Jones established Jenny's Heroes, a program in which she provided grants to people she deemed heroes in the United States.
+It was later expanded to include Jenny's Heroes Canada and Jenny's Heroes California, which also provided grants to volunteer firefighters.
+That same year, Jones established a YouTube channel and blog called Jenny Can Cook where she shares recipes.
 She stated that her "goal is to motivate more people to cook at home and make healthy eating a priority."
-On April 10, 2006, Jones released a cookbook, Look Good, Feel Great Cookbook.
-All of the book's proceeds were donated to City of Hope Breast Cancer Research Treatment and Education.
-In 2008, Jones launched a cooking website and YouTube channel titled Jenny Can Cook.